Asserting Your Authority

 Luke 10:17-20 makes it clear that we have authority in Christ as believers.
 Many people take the authority issue too far, but just because people take a particular truth to an extreme does not in anyway diminish the truth the Holy Spirit has given us.
 To reject the truth because it has been taken too far only means we have gone too far in the other direction.

 Have a Sober Estimation of Yourself

-We are not to think too highly of ourselves (pride), but we should also not think too lowly of ourselves (false humility).
-We are not to be filled with pride and come across as egotistical and cocky, but to not be confident in what the Holy Spirit has called us to is an insult to God.
+We are not to think too highly of ourselves – pride, but we should also not think too lowly of ourselves – false humility.
+We are not to be filled with pride and come across as egotistical and cocky, but not to be confident in what the Holy Spirit has called us to is an insult to God.

 If we have been called and gifted in a particular area, we must assert our authority accordingly.
 I’ve always struggled with low self-esteem, but the Lord made it clear that He gifted me with the ability to teach and present His Word with authority.